SarthakJShetty/Arm/README.md

 #### 06/04/2018
 - Adding circuit diagram (finally) here.
 - Processing_Code can now display gripper angles, and gripper values will be sent to the Arduino as well.

+#### 06/06/2018
+-Project report has been added here, to improve documentation.

 ##### Note:
 The older version of the repository was deleted due to a lot of unresolved merging issues.
 This repository will be updated henceforth.